-Our new tour guides you to the best hikes of Fjord Norway.
-Aimed at all active adventurers with a reasonable fitness level and a love for hiking, this tour takes you into the heart of the unique, secluded and exceptionally beautiful Western fjords in Norway, away from the summer crowds.
+Our Western Fjords hiking tour guides you to some of the best hikes that the area has to offer.
+Aimed at all active adventurers with a reasonable fitness level and a love for the outdoors, this tour takes you into the heart of the unique, secluded and exceptionally beautiful Western fjords in Norway, away from the summer crowds.

 The 'Western Fjords Hike' follows 50 Degrees North's signature style of taking travelers 'off the beaten path' and into hard to reach yet profoundly stunning and authentic parts of the Nordics.
 This is enabled partly by our use of a premium mini-coach with space for up to 12 people - both a highly flexible and safe alternative to public transport or a private rental car.
 However, the included guided hikes in this tour make the experience all the more exclusive and unique, offering breathtaking panoramic views that few travelers get to see for themselves.

 "This tour follows the same route as our 'Western Fjords of Norway tour', complete with our own private minibus, but is geared to those with a good level of fitness and endurance.
 This is an active tour with guided day hikes and some of the trails are very steep and long - a great challenge for anyone seeking an active escape in secluded and beautiful scenery", says Tietse Stelma, 50 Degrees North's CEO and founder.